The Shawnee Methodist Mission in Fairway, Kansas, was established by missionaries to minister to the Shawnee tribe.

 In 1854, when Kansas Territory was established, Andrew Reeder, the newly-appointed territorial governor, had his offices at the mission in what is known as the North Building today.
 That same year, the manual training portion of the school ceased, but it continued to teach academics to the children.

-The following year, the first Territorial Legislature was meeting for the first time on July 2-6, 1855, at the newly established capital in Pawnee.
+The following year, the first Territorial Legislature met for the first time on July 2-6, 1855, at the newly established capital in Pawnee.
 During this first session, a cholera epidemic broke out in the town of Pawnee.
 The legislators, most of whom were pro-slavery men from Missouri, alarmed at the epidemic and already dissatisfied with the distance they had to travel to the capital, quickly passed a bill for an adjournment of the session to the Shawnee Mission in Johnson County.
-Though Governor Andrew Reeder vetoed the bill, the legislature overrode his veto and soon adjourned.
+Though Governor Andrew Reeder vetoed the bill, the legislature overrode his veto and adjourned.

-The second capital of Kansas then became the Shawnee Mission on July 16th.
+The second capital of Kansas then became the Shawnee Mission on July 16.
 It served as territorial capital until the spring of 1856, during which time the legislatures enacted numerous pro-slavery laws that sparked the Bleeding Kansas violence.
 These politicians and sessions would later become known as the Bogus Legislature.

 When the politicians moved their sessions to yet another state capitol in Lecompton, life at the school returned to normal, at least for a little while.
 In 1858, the Reverend Thomas Johnson turned the school over to his oldest son, Alexander, who ran the mission until it closed in 1862.
 During the Civil War, the site and its buildings were utilized as a camp for Union soldiers.

 A few years later, the Reverend Thomas Johnson, who had moved to Missouri, was murdered by Southern sympathizers on January 2, 1865.
-Though Johnson was a previous slaveholder who sided strongly with the pro-slavery group, he signed a Unionist pledge when the Civil War broke out.
+Though Johnson was a previous slaveholder who sided firmly with the pro-slavery group, he signed a Unionist pledge when the Civil War broke out.
 This angered many Missourians.

 After the Civil War, the mission property was owned by several individuals until the State of Kansas acquired it in 1927.
 Since that time, it has been administered by the Kansas Historical Society.
-The site, which maintains the largest three brick structures, which once served as living quarters and classrooms for the Indian students, became a National Historic Landmark in 1958.
+The site, which maintains the largest three brick structures, which once served as living quarters and classrooms for Indian students, became a National Historic Landmark in 1958.

 More Information: